-ncte. in Subject name n Subject name here

-Unit No. / Title

-Assessment No. This work assesses:

-Issue Date: Due Date:

-In this assignment, y In this assignment, you will [continue writing vocational/technical scenario]:

-nt you are also required unication skills/ mathe

-Learning Outcome 1 : The learner will

-Task 1:

-Image here [visual reinforcement to aid readability of assignment]

-You must/ should/ c ould produce the follow ving evidence:

-✓ A written report ✓ A presentation 1

-- A practical assessment - √ These are just examples [delete as appropriate]
+ncfe Progression in Subject name Highlands College Unit No. / Title Assessment No. This work assesses: Issue Date: Due Date: In this assignment, you will [continue writing vocational/technical scenario]: During this assessment you are also required to demonstrate speaking and listening skills/ written communication skills/ mathematical skills [delete as appropriate] Learning Outcome 1: Task 1: Task details Image here [visual reinforcement to aid readability of assignment] You must/ should/ could produce the following evidence: ✓ A written report ✓ A presentation ✓ A practical asset ✓ These are just end propriate]

 Learning Outcome 2: The learner will

 Task 2: Delete if necessary

-Task details Delete if necess Image here
+Task details Delete if ne Image here

-You must/ should/ could p oduce the following evidence :
+You must/ should/ cou Id produce the following evidence:

-✓ A written report ✓ A presentation ✓ A practical assessme ✓ These are just examp nt oles [delete as appropriate]
+A written report A presentation A practical asses These are just estimates ssment kamples [delete as appropr iate]

 Learning Outcome 3: The learner will

-Task 3: Delete if necessary
+Task 3: Delete if neces sary

-Task details Delete if necessary Image here
+Task details Delete if ne Image here

 You must/ should/ could produce the following evidence:

-✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate]
+✓ A written report ✓ A presentation ✓ A practical assessment ✓ These are just examples [delete as appropriate] Grading Descriptors

-Grading Descriptors Pass Merit Distinction
+Pass Merit Distinction

-2.5